Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 ## Food Access

 ### Denver Low Access (1 mile) and Low Income
+Food access analysis based on data provided by the [Colorado Department of Public Health and Environment](https://data-cdphe.opendata.arcgis.com/).

 Shown is a map of low access, low income census tracts throughout the city of Denver, and the percentage of people affected.
 The circles on the census tract areas represent the population of hispanic people.
 Low-income census tracts where a significant number (at least 500 people) or share (at least 33 percent) of the population is greater than 1.0 mile from the nearest supermarket, supercenter, or large grocery store for an urban area or greater than 10 miles for a rural area [[Source](https://www.ers.usda.gov/data-products/food-access-research-atlas/documentation/)].

 There are two areas of concern, colored orange and red that have high levels of low access.
 It is worth noting that the orange area is also inside zip code 80216, which has a population that is about 80% hispanic.
 The zip code 80216 also has very high levels of air pollution.